From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe

 \subsection{Astrophysical Neutrino Fluxes}

 In the TeV to EeV range, the neutrino fluxes can be described by four principal components, as shown in Fig.~\ref{fig:nu_fluxes}.
-Here, we reduce the discussion to describing each component as described in~\cref{eq:powerlaw}, a single power-law flux spectral index $\gamma_{\rm astro}$ to focus on broader observational needs.
+Here, we reduce the discussion to describing each component as described in~\cref{eq:powerlaw}, a single power-law flux with spectral index $\gamma_{\rm astro}$, to focus on broader observational needs.
 It is clear from recent observations that the diffuse fluxes and the sources that possibly contribute to the fluxes could have more complicated energy spectra.

-Starting from the lowest of this energy range, the atmospheric neutrino flux dominates with a level that is many orders larger than any astrophysical fluxes.
-This is the background neutrinos to any astrophysical observations and have the softest spectrum at a spectral index of $\sim3.7$.
+Starting from the lowest part of this energy range, the atmospheric neutrino flux dominates with a level that is many orders larger than any astrophysical fluxes.
+This is the background to any astrophysical observations and has the steepest spectrum at a spectral index of $\sim3.7$.

 The next observable component in energy is the diffuse Galactic flux.
-As described in~\ref{subsec:galactic-neutrinos}, it is possible that within a narrow energy range, this flux dominates in the Galactic Plane region of the sky.
-While this spectral index is expected to be harder at $\sim2.7$, the discrimination of this flux against the atmospheric background using energy measurements of events will not be so effective since the fluxes have the closest spectral indices.
+As described in Section~\ref{subsec:galactic-neutrinos}, it is possible that, within a narrow energy range, this flux dominates in the Galactic plane region of the sky.
+While its spectral index is expected to be harder at $\sim2.7$, the discrimination of this flux against the atmospheric background using energy measurements of events will not be so effective since the fluxes have the closest spectral indices.
 The crucial observational metric for targeting Galactic neutrinos is thus angular resolution.
 Localizing the diffuse plane or Galactic point sources with good angular resolution allows discrimination against a directionally uniform background, where energy has limited discrimination power.

 Neutrinos of extragalactic origin are expected to have spectral indices of $\sim2$.
 The flux is now much harder compared to the atmospheric background, so angular resolution requirements can be loosened by relying more on the observed energy of the events.
-The distribution of energies of the signal events is different enough to the background in identifying sources.
+The distribution of energies of the signal events is sufficiently different to the background for identifying sources.

-Finally, at the highest energies or extremely high energy (EHE) region, cosmogenic neutrinos, also known as GZK neutrinos, are expected to dominate.
+Finally, at the highest energies or extremely high-energy (EHE) region, cosmogenic neutrinos, also known as GZK neutrinos for Greisen–Zatsepin–Kuzmin~\cite{Greisen:1966jv,Zatsepin:1966jv}, are expected to dominate.
 Because this flux is at the tail end of steeply falling fluxes in power law, cosmogenic neutrinos are exceedingly rare.